tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 Speaking of messiness, You'll also get acquainted with the Utopia Figma plugin earlier than the other folks.
 Some instructions down the line might be old news for You, sorry.

 -   Run the 'Utopia / Fluid type + space calculator'-plugin in Figma.
 In the UI that pops up, adjust the grid _to your needs_.
 Don't worry about the other stuff, You'll deal with it later.
 Press the big button.
 Wait for a bit.

--   Look at the generated frames.
-If some of it looks blank, try making the grid visible with `shift + g`.

 Now You're set up to